-- 1. Download the latest JRE or SDK from http://www.java.com. - 2.
-Install the Java Runtime Environment (JRE) 6 or later on your system and add the bin directory of the JRE (or SDK) installation to your PATH environment variable (this is often already done by the installation process). - 3.
-Log on to your system as the user who is supposed to use AgenPro and install AgenPro following "Installation with Java Web Start" or "Installation as Classic Java Application" on page 4.
+- 1. Download the latest JRE or SDK2 from http://java.oracle.com. - 2.
+Install the Java Runtime Environment (JRE) 8 or later on your system and add the bin directory of the JRE (or SDK) installation to your PATH environment variable (this is often already done by the installation process).
+On Linux systems with OpenJDK, you might need to additionally install OpenJFX with sudo apt install openjfx.

 Note: On many operating systems a JRE is already installed or the Web browser comes with a JRE.
-In that case you do no need to install another JRE if the installed one is of version 6 or later.
+In that case you do no need to install another JRE if the installed one is of version 7 or later.

-1. Although Java Web Start caches resources locally, it checks for new versions regularly when the application is used and updates the application automatically.
+^{1.} Although Java Web Start caches resources locally, it checks for new versions regularly when the application is used and updates the application automatically.

-2. The Software Development Kit (SDK) is needed only if you want to generate code for Java or if you want to use the AgenPro Maven Plugin.
+^{2.} The Software Development Kit (SDK) is needed only if you want to generate code for Java or if you want to use the AgenPro Maven Plugin.